Wednesday, 24 January 2024

 4 large garlic cloves smashed

-12 block olives (oil cured if you have them), pitted rinsed and chopped
+12 black olives (oil cured if you have them), pitted rinsed and chopped

 1 ¼ tsp smoked paprika